pbain63/flexbox-challenge/README.md

 # flexbox-challenge
-To achieve and practice the desired outcome of challenge created this repository
+To achieve and practice responsive design and the desired outcome of challenge created this repository